 You can play the game here by the way.

 There are 2 main types of bets.
-You see that 12×3 grid above?
-Well anything within that plus the 0 is called an Inside Bet (on an individual number for example).
-These bets tend to cover less then the table (unless of course you sprinkle chips over lots of numbers).
+Do you see that 12×3 grid above?
+Well, anything within that plus the 0 is called an Inside Bet (on an individual number for example).
+These bets tend to cover less of the table (unless, of course, you sprinkle chips over lots of numbers).

 You’ll have the following options: